 SPECIAL OFFFER: UPPER MUSTANG TREK

-In the morning, you will start your Guerrilla trek with 25 minute flight from Kathmandu to Pokhara.
+In the morning, you will start your Guerrilla trek with a 25-minute flight from Kathmandu to Pokhara.
 Later, we take a private vehicle to reach Beni, the headquarters of the Myagdi district.
-The town is between the Myagdi river and the Kali Gandaki Camp, where our trekking permits will be examined.
+The town is between the Myagdi River and the Kali Gandaki Camp, where our trekking permits will be examined.

-Accommodation: Overnight in the best available lodge in Beni.
+Accommodation: Overnight in the available lodge in Beni.

 From today, the trek starts as we leave Beni and follow a gravel road for 24km to Darbang and start walking.
 Takam is a three-hour walk away with GurjalHimal towering overhead.